the MAC:

 COURSE STRUCTURE -

-Documented.
-We are developing proprietary software and processes to provide what the crypto-cult refers to as "proof of work", archived for transfer to a thumb-drive, as tangible demonstration of excellent employment readiness.
+I would like to develop proprietary software and processes to provide what the crypto-cult refers to as "proof of work", archived for transfer to a thumb-drive, as tangible demonstration of excellent employment readiness.

 CREDITS -